 Which new technologies are revolutionising the events industry?
 Conference delegates heard the latest ideas and tips.

-Luis De Souza, Chief Executive Officer of NFS Technology Group, told a packed audience that five key drivers are creating colossal change in the industry.
+Luis De Souza, Chief Executive Officer of NFS Technology, told a packed audience that five key drivers are creating colossal change in the industry.

 1) The vast increase in search tools and online reviews

 2) New technologies for search and social engagement

 4) Virtual reality, enabling a 360 degree experience